 Our Research Themes:

-More detail on individual projects can be found in each student's profile page, accessible through Our Group, here.
+More detail on individual projects can be found in each student's profile page, accessible here.

 - Distribution nucleation in fluidised beds